-Data flow analysis is a technique that helps to understand and specify a process by performing it’s functional decomposition.
-It’s useful when the overall function of the system is well-defined, but there’s not enough information to drive detailed design.
+Data flow analysis is an old, but valuable technique that helps to understand and specify a process by performing functional decomposition.
+It’s especially useful when the overall function of the system is well-defined, but there’s still not enough information to drive detailed design of modules.
+I try to show the process of data flow analysis by considering a real application that I have designed.

 Data Flow Diagrams